Proper handling of used batteries

 Do NOT place batteries or electronics in curbside recycling carts or bins, because they may cause a fire if damaged by equipment in recycling trucks or facilities.

 To find a drop-off location in your area for rechargeable or other batteries:

 - Visit Call2Recycle or call 1-877-2-RECYCLE; many retailers participate in this non-profit program to recycle rechargeable batteries and have collection boxes in their stores.

-- For electronics that contain batteries, find an electronics collection site registered with E-Cycle Wisconsin.
+- For electronics that contain batteries, find an electronics collection site or mail-back program registered with E-Cycle Wisconsin.

 - Contact your local recycling program to see if they offer collection.